 2. The game now includes more expansive insight into how the simulation experience aids the understanding and development of collaboration, communication, and relationship-building skills within the context of virtual teams.

 3. The extensively reworked and expanded PowerPoint presentation not only provides more insight into the four-phase model for working collaboratively across boundaries, but also provides much more support for novice or inexperienced facilitators.

 4. The debrief discussion now offers more activities to help deepen the learning experience and prepare learners to develop their individual action plans.

 An Exploration into Virtual Leadership and Collaboration

 Today's worker can be situated almost anywhere - in a satellite office, at home, or on-site in a client environment.
-In fact, the number of employees who claim to work remotely is four times greater today than in 1995 (Jones 2015).
+Obviously the number of employees who work remotely is much higher today...many reports showing as high as 25% more than pre-pandemic.
 However, as the popularity of a dispersed workforce increases, so does the need to acquire and develop the skills necessary to navigate its unique challenges.
 Companies need to be equipped to cross geographical boundaries in order to share resources and ideas, to achieve success in today's global economy.

 The Rainforest Game is designed to close that knowledge gap by giving individuals an opportunity to experience virtual leadership and collaboration across boundaries in an insightful, realistic hands-on simulation.